theHostileNegotiator/KWBandage/PatchNotes.md

 9. Unit has range change when upgrading to Charged Particle Beam
 	* Reduced base weapon Range from 325 to 300 matching upgraded version
 #### Awakened
+1. One of the Transition to idle animation can cause the EMP weapon to detatch from the model
+	* Removed problematic and unnecessary animations channels relating to the EMP weapon bone
-1. If there is access to BH Tech Lab, unit can be upgraded with Charged Particle Beam
+2. If there is access to BH Tech Lab, unit can be upgraded with Charged Particle Beam
 	* Remove Upgrade
-2. Individual unit used Black Hand portrait instead of it's own (This is noticable in the mission Will Made Flesh)
+3. Individual unit used Black Hand portrait instead of it's own (This is noticable in the mission Will Made Flesh)
 	* Changed unit portrait to Awakened
-3. Unit in Formation Preview uses Black Hand Icon instead of it's own
+4. Unit in Formation Preview uses Black Hand Icon instead of it's own
 	* Added new Formation model for Awakened to have unique icon
 #### Militant Rocket Squad
 1. Black Hand Militant Rocket Squad can be upgraded with Tiberium Infusion with NOD or MOK Secret Shrine.